TobiasLaross/Hass-Lynk-Co/README.md

 Binary sensors indicate specific vehicle states that have a true or false condition.
 These include:

 - **Pre Climate Active**: Indicates whether the pre-climate control system is active, ensuring the vehicle's interior is at a comfortable temperature before you enter.
 It uses the icon `mdi:air-conditioner` to visually represent this feature in the Home Assistant UI.
 - **Vehicle is Running**: Shows if the vehicle's engine is currently running.
-This sensor is crucial for understanding the immediate operational state of your vehicle and uses the `mdi:engine` icon for easy identification.
+This sensor is on if car is running either normally or by start engine service.

 For a comprehensive list of all entities, including detailed descriptions and additional sensors, please refer to [Detailed Entities Information](entities.md).